 Good nutrition and lifestyle play big roles in keeping your heart healthy.
 You can decrease your risk of heart disease by making smart food choices.
 Fill up on fiber-rich whole grains, fruits, vegetables, beans and lentils.
 Choose plant-based fats, such as avocado, nuts, seeds and olive oil, instead of animal-based fats such as butter.
-Read on to learn more about how to protect your heart for life.
+Read on to learn more about ways to protect your heart..

 Fruits and Vegetables Matter

-Eat less fatty meats and more plant-based foods, such as vegetables and legumes.
-Not only are fruits and vegetables low in calories and high in fiber and antioxidants, they can help keep blood pressure in check.
+Focus on eating more plant-based foods, such as vegetables and legumes, and fewer meats high in saturated fat.
+Not only are fruits and vegetables low in calories and high in dietary fiber and antioxidants, they can help keep blood pressure in check.
 High blood pressure is a major risk factor for heart attack and stroke.
 What makes fruits and veggies so good?
 They are packed with potassium, a mineral that has been shown to lower blood pressure in clinical studies.

 Fat Matters for the Heart

 The amount and type of fat you eat makes a difference.
-Research shows eating too much saturated fat is not good for the heart.
+Research has found that saturated fat may have negative effects on heart health.
+The 2020-2025 Dietary Guidelines for Americans recommend limiting the amount of saturated fat you consume.
 Foods such as bacon, red meat, butter and ice cream contain saturated fat.
-You also should avoid trans fats or partially hydrogenated oils.
+Current recommendations also include avoiding trans fats or partially hydrogenated oils.
 These fats can clog arteries and raise cholesterol levels.
-Trans fats are found in commercial baked goods and fried foods.
+Trans fats can be found in commercial baked goods and fried foods.

-Unsaturated fat has been found to be beneficial for overall cardiovascular health.
-Foods including olive oil, canola oil, avocados, walnuts and almonds contain unsaturated fat, and help cholesterol levels by raising "good" HDL cholesterol and lowering "bad" LDL cholesterol.
+Replacing sources of saturated fats and trans fats with unsaturated fats has been shown to be beneficial for overall cardiovascular health.
+Foods including olive oil, canola oil, avocados, walnuts and almonds contain unsaturated fat, which may help cholesterol levels by raising "good" HDL cholesterol and lowering "bad" LDL cholesterol.

-Another type of omega-3 fat, alpha-linolenic acid (ALA) provides cardiac benefits.
+Another type of omega-3 fat, alpha-linolenic acid (ALA) also provides cardiac benefits.
 Flaxseeds and walnuts contain ALA.
-Eat 2 tablespoons of ground flaxseed or 1 ounce (about a handful) of walnuts each day for heart health.
+Include 2 tablespoons of ground flaxseed or 1 ounce (about a small handful) of walnuts on a regular basis to increase your ALA intake.

-Aim for at least 30 to 60 minutes of regular, aerobic exercise most days of the week.
+Aim for at least 2 hours and 30 minutes of moderate-intensity, aerobic activity throughout the week and ideally on most days of the week.
 Simple activities make a difference.
 This includes walking, jogging, biking and dancing.
-Participate in strength training, such as weightlifting, at least two to three times per week.
+Participate in strength training, such as weightlifting, at least two times per week.
 Remember to incorporate balance and flexibility exercises, too.

 Prioritize Stress Management